vigneshavm/Interview-questions/mongoDB.md

 ---

-## 2. Explain Replication and How Failover Works in MongoDB
+## Replication and How Failover Works in MongoDB

 **Concept:**
 Replication copies data across multiple servers for redundancy and high availability.